-General rating revenue is greater than the forecasted amount in the Long Term Plan predominantly due to the general rate funding provision for the Hydrology department being transferred (with the associated costs) from the Resource Management Activity.

-Targeted rating revenue is less than the forecasted amount in the Long Term Plan as the increase signalled for the Awanui Scheme River rates for 2014/2015 is not required as part of this year's Draft Annual Plan due to the programme delays explained in the update to key projects - Awanui River Flood Management Scheme.
+Targeted rating revenue is greater than the forecasted amount in the Long Term Plan predominantly due to the targeted rate funding provision for the Hydrology department being transferred (with the associated costs) from the Resource Management Activity.
+In addition the targeted river rate revenue is less than the forecasted amount in the Long Term Plan as the increase signalled for the Awanui Scheme River rates for 2014/2015 is not required as part of this year's Annual Plan due to the programme delays explained in the update to key projects - Awanui River Flood Management Scheme.